Jorja Elliott

 Current Project

 What proportion of trait divergence among tomato species is due to epistatic variation?
-By observing morphological and life history traits across seven crosses of tomatoes, I will use a quantitative genetics method, line cross analysis, to infer the net genetic architecture for traits that have diverged in the parental lines.
+By observing morphological and life history traits across seven crosses of tomatoes, I have used a quantitative genetics method, line cross analysis, to infer the net genetic architecture for traits that have diverged in the parental strains.

 Contact Me